GRamirez2/mexicocity/index.md

 #### @morning

-* Coffee in Casa Ramirez
+* Coffee at Casa Ramirez
 * Breakfast in EP

 #### @afternoon